 Do not feed the wild animals, and don’t take your pets with you: pets can’t access national parks in Argentina.

 Patagonia is hiking galore, and I had my share of fun walking the many trails of this part of Argentina.
-Other than hiking to Cerro Fitz Roy, I did a great deal of hiking in Tierra del Fuego too.
-Indeed, there’s little doubt that one of the best things to do in Ushuaia, Patagonia, is hiking.
-I can’t possibly mention all the hikes in the region – there are so many!
+There’s little doubt that one of the best things to do in Ushuaia is hiking.
+I can’t possibly mention all the hikes in the region – there are are so many!
 I have done a few though, and enjoyed them all.

-One of the hikes I enjoyed the most in Ushuaia, Patagonia, is the one to Río Larsifashaj waterfall.
+One of the best hikes is the one to Río Larsifashaj waterfall.
 It’s a short walk with very little incline that takes a total of around two hours, first going through the fields of Estancia Haberton (which however, is very distant from the trail), then along the river and through the forest, and finally takes to a very scenic waterfall.
 The best bit (aside from the incredible landscape, obviously) is that this is a very unknown trail and you won’t meet other people during the hike.

 Keep in mind that the starting point of the trail to Río Larsifashaj waterfall is not marked.
 In fact, the area where the trail is located is private land and you need special permission to trespass.
 I did this hike as part of the crab fishing guided tour run by Tierra Turismo.

 Another incredible hike in Tierra del Fuego, Argentina, is the one to Laguna Esmeralda.
-The trail starts right off Ruta 3, at around 17 km from east of Ushuaia.
-It’s a well marked trail (you have to follow the blue marks) that runs for about 8 km along through a gorgeous forest inhabited by red foxes and along the river, and during which you’ll have to go through a huge peat moss.
+The trail starts right off Ruta 3, around 17 km (10.5 miles) east of Ushuaia.
+It’s a well marked trail (you have to follow the blue marks) that runs for about 8 km (about 5 miles) along through a gorgeous forest inhabited by red foxes and along the river, and during which you’ll have to go through a huge peat moss.
 Once you get close to the lagoon, the view is incredible.
 It takes around 4 hours to complete the hike.

-PRACTICAL TIP: private shuttles run at regular times between Ushuaia, departing from the parking lot by the gas station, and the starting point of the trail to Laguna Esmeralda.
-The round trip costs around $400 ARS (around $10 USD).
+Private shuttles run at regular times between Ushuaia, departing from the parking lot by the gas station, and the starting point of the trail to Laguna Esmeralda.
+The round trip costs around $800 ARS.
 Make sure to bring enough water for the duration of the hike, and food if you plan to eat there.

 Another great place to go hiking is Tierra del Fuego National Park, which is packed with good hiking trails of various difficulties, and you can even mix and match various trails and walk them on the same day.

 Among the best hiking trails in Tierra del Fuego National Park there is the Senda Costera (Coastal Trail), whose access point is Ensenada Zaratiegui and which goes all the way to Acigami Lake.
-It’s an 8 km trail that takes around 4 hours, along which you may see some conchales, piles of seashells left by the Yámana of high archeological value.
+It’s a 8 km (5 miles) trail that takes around 4 hours, along which you may see some conchales, piles of seashells left by the Yámana of high archeological value.

 Finally, make sure not to leave any garbage behind.
 Tierra del Fuego is pristine, and it’d be great if it continued staying this way.